vochicong/deepdive-dev-docker/README.md

     sudo apt-get install -y docker-ce
     sudo usermod -a -G docker `whoami`
     pkill -u `whoami` # this will log you out.
-Re-login again to have docker group settings enabled.
+Re-login again to have docker group settings enabled. docker run hello-world # make sure you can run docker

 ## Some Docker commands

     docker system prune -af # Remove all unused docker data docker system df # Show docker disk usage docker ps -a # Show all containers

+To start a docker container the first time.

+    docker run --name deepdive-devenv -it --privileged -v /var/run/docker.sock:/var/run/docker.sock hazyresearch/deepdive-build bash

+After stopping the docker, you can start it.

+    docker start -i deepdive-devenv